 Dave Bassett is one of football’s colourful characters.

-Dave Bassett is probably best known for guiding Wimbledon FC to the First Division in the 1980’s after taking over from Dario Gradi at Plough Lane in 1981.
-Considering the fact that Wimbledon had only been elected to the Football League in 1977, it was an astounding achievement.
+Dave Bassett is probably best known for guiding Wimbledon FC to the First Division in the 1980s after taking over from Dario Gradi at Plough Lane in 1981.
+Because Wimbledon had only been elected to the Football League in 1977, it was an astounding achievement.

 Bassett was appointed assistant to Harry Redknapp at Southampton in the summer of 2005, after the departure of Jim Smith.